idiv-biodiversity/plant-pollinator-romania/README.md

 **Pollen limitation study counts per country** (computed with `get_country_pl_data.r`)

-The long-lat coordinates from the Pollen Limitation dataset were spatially intersected with the accurate GADM shapefile (see links for data in the Load data section).
+The long-lat coordinates from the Pollen Limitation dataset were spatially intersected with the accurate GADM shapefile (see links for data in the *Load data* section of `get_country_pl_data.r`).
 For the locations that fell outside the GADM polygones, the country information was taken from the Location_Author column of the Pollen Limitation dataset.
 Once the records had a harmonized country code, it was possible to aggregate and count studies per countries.
 The table was saved in *output/pollen_limitation_study_counts_per_country_eu.csv*

 **Plant-pollinator networks study counts per country**